You are here

 We Support You While You’re in Our Program and Beyond

-We only accept 30 students each year, allowing our students to get to know each other well.
+We only accept about 50 students each year, allowing our students to get to know each other well.
 With small class sizes, you also get to know faculty that teach in the BSW program well.
 You’re never a number.
 Our faculty are dedicated to helping our students succeed and supporting our students’ goals in the classroom and out in the field.
 We are proud to be able to provide financial support to a number of students with a Child Welfare Scholarship.

 We Offer Convenience Without Losing Personal Connection